oveas/persistent-filters/README.md

 Contributions, bug reports and feature requests are welcome.
 Please open an issue or submit a pull request on the plugin repository.

 ## License
-GNU public Licence GPL v2 — see license.txt for details.
+GNU General Public License GPLv2 — see license.txt for details.

 ## Changelog (short)
 - 1.0.0 — Initial release: Posts, Pages and WooCommerce product filter persistence.